All tourist information about Siena

 Sustainable tourism in Siena

-‘The poetic combination of gentle slopes, sun-drenched vineyards and rows of cypress trees is complemented by the superb artistic heritage of the territory of Siena and the surrounding valleys.
-The area boasts no less than four UNESCO sites (Siena, San Gimignano, Val d’Orcia, Pienza), on top of countless charming villages, medieval abbeys and ancient strongholds.
-Contemporary art is also booming, especially in Val d’Elsa.
+“To the poetic combination of soft slopes, sun-drenched vineyards and rows of cypress trees, the territory of Siena with its valleys complements a superlative artistic heritage.
+The area can count as many as four UNESCO sites (Siena, San Gimignano, the Val d’Orcia, Pienza) plus a plethora of charming villages, medieval abbeys, and ancient strongholds.
+Contemporary art is also developing strongly, especially in the Elsa Valley.

 cit.
 Lonely Planet Guide